uvm-plaid/contextual-duet/paper.md

 ```

-The value relation is straightforward, assuming all-typedness of values as discussed earlier.
+The value relation is straightforward, assuming well-typedness of values as discussed earlier.

 ```haskell
 -- value relation